about

 some ‘local friends’

 I started riding back in the days before metal luggage, mobile phones, or the internet.
-Looking at the map, The Pyramids & Egypt seemed like a good exploring adventure, not too far away & in 1989 not too many folk were going that way for their summer ride outs.
+Looking at a map, The Pyramids & Egypt seemed like a good exploring adventure, not too far away & in 1989 not too many folk were going that way for their summer ride outs.
 I bought a 600 single cylinder Tenere, cheap tent and plotted a rough route – no real plans, other than to keep heading towards Egypt until we got there, (2 up).
 The ride was good, down to Luxur, Aswan & back.
 No spares, no back up plan, no big preparation – I’ve done a few rides like that and it does show that less can be more.
 Just gather the basics and so long as you’re comfortable with your bike & love the riding, you’ll have a great adventure.

 Things don’t always go just how we like it, That’s the way it is – if you’re happy with yourself, everyone else will be happy to see you.
 This quite ‘informal’ approach to world travel on 2 wheels seems to have set the foundation for MotoExplorers and a scouting ride to China, set in a similar vain to the Egypt ride.
 China was there, not many people seemed to be travelling to China overland from Britain, it’s always looked just a short hop across to Russia & then if you can keep plodding on through Kazakhstan you’re on the Chinese border, how hard can it be to just keep riding east for 30 days!?

-2007 eastern Europe adventures to Budapest.
+2007: established Adventure Bike tours, operating eastern Europe motorcycle adventures to Budapest.

 adventure motorcycle riders